FredHutch/svalbard-overview/src/slides/slide-1.md

 Ephemeral secrets are secrets that exist for a short period of time
  - task or time based
  - reduces risk, a compromised secret only works for a short while

+Managed secrets are secrets given on behalf of a service
+ - manager has secret which is dispensed to those on a need-to-know basis

 An argument can easily be made that auditing is a core capability